jzhu5386/playwright_prototype/README.md

 ```

 ## Test credential:
-In order to run the test, you will need to download a set of credential files found in QA Automation Credentials Folder and placed them under following structure:
+In order to run the test, you will need to download a set of credential files found in QA Automation Credentials Folder in LastPass and placed them under following structure:
 ```sh
 yunzhun@MainStreet-Zhun playwright_prototype % cd tests/resources
 yunzhun@MainStreet-Zhun resources % ll